Window Herb Garden

 All you need to do here, is plant your herb in an ordinary pot then put it in your decorative planter.

-Caring for the window herb garden should be relatively easy.
-Just water the herbs when they begin to dry out or wilt.
+Caring for your window herb garden should be relatively easy.
+Just water the herbs when they begin to dry out or wilt and turn the pots/box so that the plants get even light.

 If you find you're getting bugs, then immerse the whole pot and plant in a bowl of water for about 15 minutes, then leave the pot on the draining board to get rid of the excess water.